-When redoing the batch is not an option, how are pharma manufacturers preparing for the increased personalised medicine and cell-based therapies?
+When redoing the batch is not an option, how are pharma manufacturers preparing for the increased personalized medicine and cell-based therapies?

 Implementing containment within pharmaceutical manufacturing, is a matter of how, not when.
 Which level of closure is necessary for your drug production?

 Autologous cell-based therapies are moving are taking the world of pharma manufacturing by storm.
-What can manufacturers expect from personalised medicine?
+What can manufacturers expect from personalized medicine?

 Closed systems can prevent the contamination of products, workers and a facility.
 It’s no wonder that this technology is becoming a foundation for biotech system design.

 With many considerations like the patient, GMP compliance and production, where do you begin when outlining a control strategy for pharma manufacturing?

 With this method, you can potentially convert 100 possible CPPs to a prioritized list of less than 10 CPPs.

 Injectable drug production isn’t slowing down – and as a result, neither is aseptic technology.
 Find out what regulatory authorities think of aseptic production.